How to Build a Zip Code Polygon Database

 Of course, you always have to keep exceptions in mind.

 In this example, one municipality isn’t always covered by a single postal code.
-Big municipalities like Paris, Lyon, or Marseille use several postal codes based on further administrative divisions, such as arrondissements in Paris.
+Big municipalities like Paris, Lyon, or Marseille use several zip codes based on further administrative divisions, such as arrondissements in Paris.
 The map below shows geocoded addresses for Paris colored by postal code:

 Geocoded addresses for Paris by postal code